 From the first time I saw him perform I knew he was going to be a star.
 As an audience member I couldn't take my eyes off of him.
 His boundless energy was infectious.
 He was the host of a party you desperately wanted to attend.

 The Second City has a tradition where a cast member performs their favorite scenes with original cast members and friends on their last night performing at the theatre.
 I'd gotten to know Keegan after the night we shared the stage.
 Based on his talent and the warmth and joy he emanates I knew his last night was not to be missed.
 It was a night full of hilarious scenes and I knew I was witnessing a crucial turning point in Keegan's life.

 I recently spoke with Keegan-Michael Key for a series of interviews I am conducting about people who have embraced the unexpected in life.
-I wrote a book about how I embraced the unexpected entitled My So-Called Unexpected Life: 10 Things I Did to Meet and Marry My Man, Be A Stepmom, Have Babies & Embrace the Life I Never Knew I Wanted.
+He is featured in my upcoming book Unexpected Life: Interviews About Embracing the Unexpected coming to Amazon May 10th.

 I started our conversation by telling Keegan why I wanted to speak with him on the theme of embracing the unexpected: